resauce-dev/directus-image-scout/readme.md

 Before activating any provider, ensure you have agreed to their terms and usage policy.
 You are subject to their usage terms based on how you use these images.
 No contributor to this repository accepts responsibility for the use of the images.

 ## Todo
+- Endpoint export isn't fully working. it should compile everything down.

+- Import is broken on unsplash, maybe all
+- Make opacity of full overlay darker so it covers more
+- Pagination currently not working
 - If request for pagination page fails, the 'page' in pagination should be set back
-- Pagination currently not working
 - Proxy download requests so the API key is never exposed
 - Stop an image being able to be uploaded multiple times: Use Tags (extension:resauce-image-scout|provider:pexels|image_id:abxy)?
 - (look for the ID in files and if it exists, just return the UUID)